 Men are students of women’s behavior, as women are of men’s.
-But we sometimes abandon our studies, feeling women are unknowable, their mysteries unfathomable.
-Our bewilderment is a measure of women’s power and charm.
+But we sometimes abandon our studies, feeling women are unknowable, their mysteries unfathomable, our bewilderment a measure of their power and charm.

 Men are awed by women’s beauty, bewitched … but you knew this.
 A boy’s ultimate passage to manhood is making love to a woman for the first time.
 His confrontation with her nudity is slack-jawed, breathtaking wonderment.
 Ron Jones’s story, “Cool,” finds him, as an adolescent, fumbling with this first sexual encounter, one all men feverishly wish to get right, but rarely do.

-Stories in this section include Marc Wilder’s, “Planned Parenthood,” about a boy trying to do right by his girl.
-John Biesecker’s “April 3rd,” a poignant tale of young parents, is followed by Michael Morgan’s “A Premeditated Starving,” which shows men taking care of a woman.
+Marc Wilder’s “Planned Parenthood,” is about a boy trying to do right by his girl.
+John Biesecker’s “April 3rd,” a poignant tale of young parents, precedes Michael Morgan’s “A Premeditated Starving,” a story of how men take care of a woman.
 In “It’s Always About the Girl,” we see Michael Estabrook protecting his interest in the love of his life, and in Jordan Legg’s “Sharpie Stones,” we read about a teen pregnancy.

-These poignant stories are rich with guys’ honest efforts to understand and navigate the opposite sex.
+The poignant stories here are rich with guys’ honest efforts to understand and navigate the opposite sex.
 By watching men look at women, you will see us more clearly.